 - 1. Destination promotion - 2.
-Tourism-related expenditures, which includes uses varying from staging festivals and events to providing some municipal services in beach towns. - 3.
-Funding or debt support for tourism-related capital projects such as convention centers and arenas or visitor attractions. - 4.
-Tourism-related beach nourishment - 5.
+Tourism-related expenditures, which includes uses varying from staging festivals and events to providing some municipal services in beach towns - 3.
+Funding or debt support for tourism-related capital projects such as convention centers and arenas or visitor attractions - 4.
+Beach renourishment - 5.
 General fund revenue and other non-tourism uses

-There are now 145 counties and municipalities actively collecting occupancy tax of at least 1% that dedicate some or all of their tax revenue to destination promotion.
-There are also 145 counties and municipalities that dedicate some or all of their tax revenue to "tourism-related expenditures."
+There are now 149 counties and municipalities actively collecting occupancy tax of at least 1% that dedicate some or all of their tax revenue to destination promotion.
+There are 150 counties and municipalities that dedicate some or all of their tax revenue to "tourism-related expenditures."